What Is Electric Shock Drowning: Incidents & Prevention Explained

 • If you’re at a dock and you suspect someone is being shocked while swimming in a lake, swim away from the dock, ladder, or anything that could be the source of the electricity.

-Helping a victim of electric drowning
+Helping a victim

-It’s natural that we want to immediately rush in to help someone who has been or is being hurt, but we have to be very careful about doing that with electric drowning victims.
+It’s natural that we want to immediately rush in to help someone who has been or is being hurt, but we have to be very careful about doing that with electric shock drowning victims.

 My advice for first-responders and Good Samaritans includes the following: